lammps/lammps/doc/src/bond_rheo_shell.rst

 :doc:`fix rheo/oxidation <fix_rheo_oxidation>` which creates candidate
 bonds between eligible surface or near-surface particles.
 When a bond is first created, it computes no forces and starts a timer.
-Forces are not computed until the timer reaches the specified bond formation time and the bond is fully enabled.
-If the two particles move outside of the maximum bond distance or move into the bulk before the timer reaches the formation time, the bond automatically deletes itself.
-Not that this deletion does not generate any broken bond data saved to a *store/local* fix.
+Forces are not computed until the timer reaches the specified bond formation time, *t/form*, and the bond is enabled and applies forces.
+If the two particles move outside of the maximum bond distance or move into the bulk before the timer reaches *t/form*, the bond automatically deletes itself.
+This deletion is not recorded as a broken bond in the optional *store/local* fix.

 Before bonds are enabled, they are still treated as regular bonds by all other parts of LAMMPS.
 This means they are written to data files